katiefenn/rfcs/accepted/0000-module-interfaces.md

 `window['YMLHttpRequest'.replace('Y', 'X')]`

 This expression accesses the `XMLHttpRequest` API without explicitly referencing it by its name in code.
-We can expect more elaborate attempts by publishers to circumvent auditing to provide false assurances to users installing their modules.
+We can expect more elaborate attempts to circumvent auditing to provide false assurances to users.
 Framing this feature as a cast-iron assurance to users may result in arms-race with ill-meaning publishers as new ways of defeating the auditing process are discovered.

 This could potentially be addressed by creating visitors to identify expressions dynamically accessing members of the `window` object.
 The proof of concept includes visitors to find member expressions that include non-string property nodes, as seen in the above example (n.b. `'YMLHttpRequest'.replace('Y', 'X')` evaluates to a string in JS, but it is considered a `CallExpression` by babel).